mia-platform/documentation/versioned_docs/version-6.x.x/runtime_suite/crud-service.md

 title:  CRUD Service
 sidebar_label: CRUD Service
 ---
-CRUD acronym stays for ***Create-Read-Update-Delete***.
-The CRUD Service purpose is to abstract a Data Collections allowing developers to expose CRUD APIs over the database in an easy, scalable and secure way.
+CRUD acronym stands for ***Create-Read-Update-Delete***.
+The CRUD Service purpose is to abstract Data Collections allowing developers to expose CRUD APIs over the database in an easy, scalable and secure way.

-It's possible to configure CRUD Service with more that one collection and to scale it horizontally.
 In this section you will learn how to configure, deploy and use Mia-Platform CRUD Service.

 ## Introduction

-The CRUD Service is a microservice that exposes via Restful API a set of MongoDB Collection.
-CRUD Service is configured in the DevOps Console.
+The CRUD Service, configured in the DevOps Console, is a microservice that exposes via RESTful API a set of MongoDB Collections.

 Via APIs it's possible to: